shahzaibjanjua25/ML-based-Quiz-Generator-from-Java-text-file/README.md

 1. Clone this repository to your local machine.
 2. Install the required Python packages using `pip install -r requirements.txt`.
 3. Run the GUI application using `python GUi.py`.
-4. Select your JAVA lecture notes, generate MCQs, and download them for your classes.
-**If you find it interesting, feel free to check out the code and contribute to my project**
+4. Select your JAVA lecture notes, generate MCQs, and download them for your classes.\n **If you find it interesting, feel free to check out the code and contribute to my project**